 New Nintendo Switch release date

-Given that Nintendo hasn’t officially confirmed there’s a Nintendo Switch 2 in the works, it’s hard to guess what kind of release date we’re looking at.
-Recent rumors aside, it is possible to posit likely release windows based on plans we Nintendo already has.
+But given that Nintendo hasn't officially confirmed there's a Nintendo Switch 2 in the works (the latest rumors seem solid but are based on a Wall Street Journal report), it's hard to guess what kind of release date we’re looking at. .

 We know that the company is hoping the Switch will go further than the standard five to six year lifecycle of a console, after Shigeru Miyamoto told investors as much in a Q&A. Prior to this, Nintendo's consoles have usually topped out at the five to six year mark before moving onto the next generation.